Alexander Tucker (musician): Collaborations and Furrowed Brow

-2008 - "Custom Made" and Portal
+"Custom Made" and Portal

 The start of 2008 saw Tucker out on tour throughout the UK with label-mates Fuck Buttons.
-The live debut of Stephen O'Malley & Alexander Tucker Duo is set to feature as part of the London date of Owen Pallett's Maximum Black Festival.
-In April Tucker released an edition of the ATP Recordings label's double 7" single project entitled "Custom Made".
-This featured a preview of the song "Veins To The Sky" which would feature on the forthcoming third album Portal.
-Veins was highlighted by Pitchfork Media and other media sources as a very positive progression from Tucker.
-The Pitchfork article highlighted its "symphonic textures and miasmic chord changes that will grab your attention...a hybrid between ancient sounds and the psychedelic capacities of one man."

-Portal, a third album which took over a year to complete was released on 9 June on CD and vinyl formats, again on ATP Recordings.
-It was hailed with extremely positive reviews, for example Plan B stated that "his guitar work hints at everything from Led Zeppelin's most stately to My Bloody Valentine's most cryptic, no bad place to be" and Uncut that the album is "a steady grower...a meticulously disorienting, blissed environment...very pleasing."
+In April of that year, Tucker's song "Veins to the Sky" as a double 7" single project entitled "Custom Made", released by ATP Recordings.
+The song was later included on Tucker's fourth album, Portal.
+Plan B stated that "his guitar work hints at everything from Led Zeppelin's most stately to My Bloody Valentine's most cryptic, no bad place to be" while Uncut described the album as "a steady grower... a meticulously disorienting, blissed environment... very pleasing."
+Pitchfork was less positive, describing it as "idea-deficient" and stating that "Enjoyment... lasts about as long as it takes you to read the biography included in its one-sheet" which made comparisons between Tucker and Jim O'Rourke, summarising the album as "work of a neophyte enthusiast with a big record collection and an overly tamed menagerie of effects pedals."
 Later that year he performed at the ATP New York Festival, and toured Europe as support to Bohren & der Club of Gore.

 In April 2011, he released the album Dorwytch, followed in April 2012 by Third Mouth, both on Thrill Jockey.